 situations where a person was determined to be a danger to himself/herself or others;

+client rights and confidentiality violations;

+technology use, including artificial intelligence (AI);

 service modalities or therapeutic interventions; and

 the use of restrictive behavior management interventions, such as seclusion and restraint.

-FEC Interpretation: In credit counseling organizations, only elements (a) through (c) could potentially apply.
-EAP Interpretation: In employee assistance programs, only elements (a) through (c) could potentially apply.
+FEC Interpretation: In credit counseling organizations, only elements (a) through (e) could potentially apply.
+EAP Interpretation: In employee assistance programs, only elements (a) through (e) could potentially apply.

 Note: Results of the quarterly reviews may inform the annual insurance needs assessment in RPM 3.01.